harness/developer-hub/docs/platform/connectors/cloud-providers/add-a-kubernetes-cluster-connector.md

 ### Connect to Amazon EKS

-To connect Harness to Amazon EKS, you can use the platform-agnostic Kubernetes Cluster Connector or an [AWS connector configured for EKS](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/##connect-to-elastic-kubernetes-service-eks).
+To connect Harness to Amazon EKS, you can use the platform-agnostic Kubernetes cluster connector or an [AWS connector configured for EKS](/docs/platform/connectors/cloud-providers/ref-cloud-providers/aws-connector-settings-reference/##connect-to-elastic-kubernetes-service-eks).

 To use an EKS cluster for Kubernetes cluster build infrastructure in Harness CI, you must create a platform-agnostic Kubernetes cluster connector for the stage's build infrastructure, and then you can use either type of connector in individual steps in the stage.